 What is COVID-19?

-As many of you have heard by now, the world is being gripped by COVID-19 (otherwise known as "Coronavirus").
-According to the World Health Organization (W.H.O.), Coronaviruses (CoV) is a large family of viruses ranging from the common cold to more severe diseases.
+As many of you have heard by now, the world is being gripped by COVID-19 (otherwise known as “Coronavirus”).
+According to the World Health Organization (WHO), Coronaviruses (CoV) are a large family of viruses ranging from the common cold to more severe diseases.

 Coronavirus disease (COVID-19) is a new strain that was discovered in 2019 and has not been previously identified in humans.
 Common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.

 Some of the more commonly reported symptoms include: